Scholarships & Grants

 Southeastern has limited lenders due to limited lenders with restrictions for community college students.
-Currently, Southeastern will certify loans from Sallie Mae and Wells Fargo.

 Each lender will offer different repayment options.
 Select the repayment options that best fits your financial situation.
 You will save money by making interest payments while in school.
 If you are not able to make interest payments while in school, be sure that your lender offers an in-school deferment option.
 Keep in mind the longer the term of your loan, the lower your monthly payment will be.
 However, you will pay more in interest.
 You will always have the option of paying more than the minimum monthly payment.

 The Truth in Lending Act, also known as Regulation Z, was issued by the Board of Governors of the Federal Reserve System.
 The purpose of the act is to promote consumer awareness and transparency in terms and costs from credit agencies, banks, etc. The act also regulates private student loan application or solicitation disclosures.
 For the complete act, visit the FDIC website.